Skip to main content

 Logos / Images

-Images are exported from the dashboard and usually update according to the selected control options.
+Images are exported from the dashboard and are presented according to the selected control options.
 To enable this, an image bundle is uploaded and bound with controls on the dashboard.

 logo report.png